olouhaidia01/docker-vulnerable-dvwa/README.md

 ![setup](https://github.com/opsxcq/docker-vulnerable-dvwa/blob/master/setup.png?raw=tru)

 Just click on the ```Create / Reset database``` button and it will generate any aditional configuration needed.

+### Run with Sqreen

+Sqreen is preinstalled on this image.
+To enable it, you simply need to replace the `docker run` command by the following:

+	docker run --rm -e SQREEN_TOKEN=org_yourSqreenToken -e SQREEN_APP_NAME=DVWA -p 80:80 dvwa

+All other instructions are the same.

 ## Login with default credentials